fuzzew/miniblog/src/content/posts/testpost.md

 # Exploring the Origins and Usage of Lorem Ipsum

-Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.
+Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for <mark>previewing</mark> layouts and visual mockups.

 ## History and Origins